T3Voila/templavoilaplus/Documentation/CaseTemplatingApiForUseInPlugins/Introduction/Index.rst

 need to make an alternative template!

-However if you would like to restructure the output more than you can do by the CSS styles on the default HTML you can create a TemplaVoila template.
+However if you would like to restructure the output more than you can do by the CSS styles on the default HTML you can create a TemplaVoilà Plus template.
 The mininews extension supports this.